-- FIX: Fix for bug in reading back through multiple entries in the store statistics log. - FIX: Fixed the New Job form in the browser interface for the BrightstarDB server so that it properly resets on page load. - FIX: Fixed the New Job form to allow Import and Export jobs to be created without requiring a Graph URI. - FIX: Fix for concurrency bug in Background Page Writer with thanks to Michael Schulte for the bug report and suggested fix.
+- FIX: Fixed the New Job form to allow Import and Export jobs to be created without requiring a Graph URI. - FIX: Fix for concurrency bug in Background Page Writer with thanks to Michael Schulte for the bug report and suggested fix.